Skip to main content

 info

-LDR is the name we use for STM32's BOOT0 pin, which is button A or LDR in some cases.
+For power users: LDR pin is the name we use for STM32's BOOT0 pin.

-Once the device is in the loader mode, the system will detect a USB DFU in FS Mode device.
+Once the device is in the DFU Mode, with USB drivers loaded, the system will detect a USB DFU in FS Mode device.
+If you do not see it, try to Force DFU Mode.

 Verify DFU mode